nilqed/fricas_http/README.md

    (1)
   "This is FriCAS computer algebra system.
 FriCAS is a fork of Axiom.
-   For ins tallation instructions see INSTALL.
+   For installation instructions see INSTALL.
    ...
    -- add new mathematical algorithms